 Configuration by Package Type

-Set ZIA hostnames, URL filtering methods, and client trust for npm, PyPI, Docker/OCI, and Hugging Face when routing public registry traffic through JFrog Artifactory.
+Set SASE intercept hostnames, redirect methods, and client trust for npm, PyPI, Docker, and Hugging Face when routing public registry traffic through JFrog Artifactory.

-ZIA URL categories, SSL inspection, Artifactory remote/virtual layout, and client trust differ per ecosystem.
-This page summarizes npm and Python (PyPI) in detail and points to other topics for Docker/OCI and Hugging Face.
+SASE intercept rules, SSL inspection, Artifactory remote repository layout, and client trust differ per ecosystem.
+This page summarizes npm and Python (PyPI) in detail and points to other topics for Docker and Hugging Face.
 It does not replace scripts/README.md for OS-specific variables, client versions, and tests—use that README as the source of truth for workstation configuration.

 Configure each ecosystem you enable: